Doug Pazienza BSc, Dip. Humanistic Counselling, Reg. MBACP

 BA in (1) Geography (2) Urban and Regional Studies - University of Minnesota Duluth 1988

-Registered Member - British Association for Counselling and Psychotherapy (my registration number and logo are displayed below)
+Registered Member BACP - my registration number and logo are displayed below

 Training and Certificates